fac-12/nasa-daily/README.md

 **How to install locally:**
 1. [Clone this repo](http://github.com/fac-12/nasa-daily)
+2. Create a file called app-env that includes this: `export API_KEY=`followed by your NASA API key
+3. Run `source app-env` in your terminal
-2. run `npm i` in your terminal
+4. run `npm i` in your terminal
-3. run `npm start` in your terminal to start our server
+5. run `npm start` in your terminal to start our server
-4. Open https://localhost:8000 in your browser
+6. Open https://localhost:8000 in your browser

 **How to run tests:**
 1. Once you've cloned the repo, run `npm test`